 Overcome technical challenges

 Especially where the solution is not immediately obvious to a qualified professional.

-The time limit for making a claim is 2 years after the end of the accounting period in which funds are spent on R&D activities.
+The time limit for making a claim is 2 years AFTER the end of the accounting year in which you incurred the costs on R&D activities.